al0vya/gpu-mwdg2/README.md

 The model is built using CMake in Visual Studio 2019: building on Linux using CMake has not been documented yet.
 To build the model, open the folder `gpu-mwdg2` in Visual Studio and go to toolbar at the top.
 In the toolbar, select either the `x64-Debug` or `x64-Release` option from the dropdown menu.
 After selecting an option, from the toolbar click `Build > Rebuild All`.

-## Running the model
+## Running simulations using the model

 If the `x64-Debug` option was selected, the built executable will be located in `gpu-mwdg2\out\build\x64-Debug` (`gpu-mwdg2\out\build\x64-Release` if `x64-Release` was selected).
 Go to the appropriate folder and make another folder.
 This folder will hold all the files necessary to run the model.
-Inside this folder make another folder named `results`, which will contain all of the simulation results.
+Inside this folder, make a `results` folder and a `.par` file.

+### Description of parameter (`.par`) file needed to run simulations

-To run a simulation using the executable, a `.par` file must be created.
-This file is a text file that contains all the parameters needed to run a simulation.
-The parameters and what function they serve are shown in the table below, and an example `.par` file is included after the table.
+A `.par` file is a text file containing all of the parameters needed to run a simulation.
+The parameters and what function they serve are described in the table below.
+Many of the parameters are identical to [the ones](https://www.seamlesswave.com/Merewether1-1.html) used to run simulations using [LISFLOOD 8.0](https://www.seamlesswave.com/LISFLOOD8.0.html).

-### Simulation parameters

-Many of the following parameters are identical to [the ones](https://www.seamlesswave.com/Merewether1-1.html) used to run simulations using [LISFLOOD 8.0](https://www.seamlesswave.com/LISFLOOD8.0.html).

 | Parameter   | Description |
 | ------------|-------------|